thiblahute/meson-website/Reference-manual.md

 The `prefix` keyword argument can be used to add #includes and other things that are required for the symbol to be declared.
 System definitions should be passed via compiler args (eg: `_GNU_SOURCE` is often required for some symbols to be exposed on Linux, and it should be passed via `args` keyword argument, see below).
 Supported by the methods `sizeof`, `has_type`, `has_function`, `has_member`, `has_members`, `has_header_symbol`.

-You can pass the `include_directories` keyword argument to specify extra directories for header searches.
-Available since version 0.38.0.
+You can pass the `include_directories` keyword argument to specify extra directories for header searches. *(added 0.38.0)*

 The `args` keyword argument can be used to pass a list of compiler arguments that are required to find the header or symbol.
 For example, you might need to pass the include path `-Isome/path/to/header` if a header is not in the default include path.
 In versions newer than 0.38.0 you should use the `include_directories` keyword described above.
 You may also want to pass a library name `-lfoo` for `has_function` to check for a function.
 Supported by all methods except `get_id`, `version`, and `find_library`.